kyleu/loadtoad/doc/releasing.md

 Multiple Docker images will be created.
 The main image is `ghcr.io/kyleu/loadtoad/x.x.x`, and a debug image is provided at `ghcr.io/kyleu/loadtoad/x.x.x-debug` that includes `delve` for debugging

+### Homebrew

+Packages for macOS and Linux will be pushed to Homebrew at `kyleu/homebrew-kyleu`

 ### Notarization

 Release binaries for macOS and iOS are notarized using Apple Notarization services